surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.3.3
 Stable Tag: 3.54.0

-Automatically create complete meta tags and Schema markup from your content for social sharing, social media / SMO, Google Rich Cards / SEO + more.
+Automatically create complete meta tags and Schema markup from your content for social sharing, social media / SMO, Google Rich Cards / WordPress SEO + more.

 == Description ==